IsmaelTrentin/notes-obs/B1202 Linear Algebra/Matrixes.md

 if the matrix is invertible, then we would have only one single solution $\vec{x} = \vec{0}$.
 Since we want other solutions we then impose its [[Matrixes#Determinante]] to be zero.

 the following equation is the Characteristic Polynomial and its used to find the eigenvalues.
-These values reside in the roots of this polynomial.

 $$
 \det(\hat{A} - \lambda \hat{I}) = \vec{0} \implies \begin{bmatrix}